 MacNeil’s original obverse design features the standing figure of Liberty within the opening of a small gate, or in MacNeil’s words, “to the gateway of the country.”
 She holds a shield in her left hand and an olive branch in her right.
 The gate is adorned with thirteen stars and the motto IN GOD WE TRUST split over both sides.
 The designer’s initial “M” can be seen on the right side of the gate, next to the lowest star.
 The inscription LIBERTY appears above, with the date placed on a pedestal below.
 The reverse design features an eagle in flight with the inscriptions UNITED STATES OF AMERICA and E PLURIBUS UNUM above and QUARTER DOLLAR below.
 Thirteen stars are present, arranged seven to the left and six to the right.

-The original design described above, known as “Type 1”, was struck in 1916 and during the first few months of 1917.
-This version featured a depiction of Liberty with an exposed breast and according to numismatic myth there was a public outcry to cover her up.
-However, recent research of correspondence between MacNeil and the Mint has shown that the design was altered at the request of MacNeil, who felt that the design was not up to his usual standards.
+The initial design, identified as “Type 1” or “No Stars Below Eagle,” was struck in 1916 and during the first few months of 1917.
+This version features a depiction of Liberty with an exposed breast, and according to numismatic lore, there was a public outcry to cover her up.
+However, recent research of correspondence between MacNeil and the Mint has shown that the appearance was altered at the request of MacNeil, who felt that the design was not up to his usual standards.

-A second modification to the design occurred in 1925, when the area containing the date was recessed.
-Prior to this, the date was placed in the same relief as the other parts of the design, which allowed it to be completely worn away in circulation.
-There were no further modifications to the design for the remainder of the series.
+The second modification to the design would occur in 1925, when the area containing the date was recessed.
+Prior to this, the date was placed at the same relief as the other parts of the design, which allowed it to be completely worn away in circulation.
+By placing the date in a recessed area, it would be better protected from wear.